Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Februari 2025 22.27.49 UTC
+- WIB: Kamis, 20 Februari 2025 23.32.49 UTC
-- WITA: Kamis, 20 Februari 2025 23.27.49 UTC
+- WITA: Jumat, 21 Februari 2025 00.32.49 UTC
-- WIT: Jumat, 21 Februari 2025 00.27.49 UTC
+- WIT: Jumat, 21 Februari 2025 01.32.49 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: motivational
+Kategori: technology